Make-School-Courses/CON-1-Contracting/README.md

 How will you add value to peoples' companies?

+## Tutorials & Projects
+- Contracting Blog Post

+## Evaluation

+To pass this course you must meet the following requirements:

+- No more than two no call no shows
+- No more than four excused absences
+- Make up all classwork from all absences
+- Finish all required tutorials and projects
+- Pass the final exam (summative assessment) >=80%

 ## Class Schedule

 Class 1: Intro: Leadership in Contracting (Activity: Draw out the step by step process of contract work)